hbrobotics/hbrc_ros_robot_platform/README.md

   environment that has been configured to work with the `stm32cube` software for supporting STM32 micro-controllers.

+* `xstm32cubeid`:
+  This is a shell script that attempt to attach to an externel (i.e. remote) ST-Link before starting the stm32cube.
+  This is preformed using an the `usbip` (i.e. USB Internet Protocol) for remote access to USB devices.

 More scripts are likely to be added over time.

 #### Coding Style